JavaFXpert/quantum-music-playground/unfinished_qmp_chap.md

-For reference during this discussion, please also refer to the Figure 44 containing the **Twinkle A** clip in Quantum Music Playground.
+For reference during this discussion, please also refer to Figure 44 containing the **Twinkle A** clip in Quantum Music Playground.
 In the previous image, measures 1 & 2 contain the MIDI notes for the notes to be played.
 Measures 3 - 5 contain a MIDI representation of the quantum circuit, beginning with the first column, with each note encoding either a blank cell or operation.
 Measure 6 contains slider values, with its final MIDI notes encoding the binary states of the toggle buttons.
 Please consult the Quantum Music Playground source code for more details on this metadata representation.

 ![Quantum Music Playground screenshot](file:///Users/James.Weaver@ibm.com/Music/Ableton/User%20Library/Presets/MIDI%20Effects/Max%20MIDI%20Effect/quantum-dj-max/images/v095/qmp_0_95_screenshot.png?lastModify=1645808687)